 Steering wheels typically start from around £400-£500, and premium wheels with carbon fibre and integrated LED displays can cost £1500 or more - there are some truly exquisite steering wheels out there to complement your wheelbase.
 If you're on a tight budget, then we believe it is more important to have a high quality Direct Drive wheelbase than having an exceedingly 'fancy' steering wheel.
 Ultimately, a high quality Direct Drive wheel will make you faster; an extravagant steering wheel won't.
 But the visual appeal, functionality and immersion offered by a premium steering wheel is undeniable if your budget allows it.

-In summary, we recommend Direct Drive Wheels to all sim racers who want a realistic & authentic experience.
+In summary, we absolutely recommend Direct Drive Wheels to all sim racers who want a realistic & authentic experience.
 It's no surprise that the best sim racers in the world use Direct Drive, as it allows them to get the clearest & richest information about the behaviour of their car, giving them greater control of their car and allow them to get the final few tenths and thousandths off their lap times.

 As we will discuss next, you must however ensure your rig is strong enough to withstand the power of a Direct Drive wheel!